 All applicants are subject to approval from the University of Derby.

 While on the programme, you will be assessed using a variety of methods including assignments, practical work, reports, group presentations and poster presentations.
 All formative and summative assessment methods have been designed to focus on skills specific to the industry while incorporating key transferable skills.

 You will need to purchase personal protective equipment (PPE) for practical work at a cost of approximately £100.
-You will also need to contribute towards any industry-relevant trips and visits throughout both years of the course.
+You will also need to contribute towards any industry-relevant trips and visits throughout the course, at a cost of approximately £150.
 These will be payable at the time of the planned trip or visit.

 Optional costs include:

-This one-year top up BSc (Hons) Equine Studies programme offers a wide range of progression routes.
+This one-year top-up BSc (Hons) Equine Science, Management and Training programme offers a wide range of progression routes.
 Graduates will be able to demonstrate a variety of key employability skills and significant industry experience.
 They can also consider a masters qualification or moving into research and development.